Philosophy (Ph.D.)

 Application Requirements

-Submit the university application through the graduate application portal.
-Once submitted, the system will generate an application checklist page and allowing applicants to upload all supplementary documents.
+Submit the online application through the graduate application portal.
+Once submitted, the system will generate an application checklist page and allow applicants to upload all supplementary documents.

 Submit a transcript from each college or university you have attended.
 For the application process, transcripts from U.S. institutions may be submitted as legible scans (if you are accepted, you will be required to submit official transcripts before matriculating).
 If you hold prior degrees from institution located outside the U.S., you are required to have an official course-by-course report from a transcript credential evaluation service sent directly to Duquesne University.
 Please review our Transcript Credential Evaluation Directions.